Blog Posts

 Organizational tips for your Pitsco lab

-Posted by Aubrey Vance on January 23, 2020
+Posted by Admin on January 23, 2020

 My mother was a professional organizer.
 Yup, it’s an actual profession.
 She’d go into homes, classrooms, and businesses and organize their chaos.
 Pretty sure I inherited very few of her organizational guru skills.
 In fact, as a novice classroom teacher I always knew where everything was, but it was usually buried behind a pile of papers or still in a box in the corner (sound familiar?).
 I mean, I kept the chaos to the edges, but it was far from organized.
 Luckily, the longer I was in the classroom, the better organized things became — I picked up a few tricks along the way from my mom as well as from colleagues.
 Now I’m out of the classroom and visiting many of yours!